navythenerd/awesome-hammerspoon-framework/README.md

 ### keymap.lua

 The keymap provided by this file is used as global hotkey-configuration.
+Each Keymap line is identified by an unique `Hyper-Name` which is needed to bind your mod keymap (see keymap binding).

 ## Module Development